Hey everyone, Coach Tyler here.

 If you already work for a studio, you might consider taking on a few private clients as a way to help supplement your monthly income.
 Of course, these should never be part of the yoga studio’s clientele but others are fair game.

-If you live in a big city, one area to explore for gaining more clients is the corporate route.
+If you live in a big city, the corporate route is one area to explore to gain more clients.
 That’s because many top companies in the United States have realized the benefits that yoga can offer their employees, especially as a form of exercise that incorporates mindfulness.

-Yoga is also a great stress reliever which is a huge benefit in the corporate world.
-Many companies will welcome yoga training at their premises or even hold yoga retreats for employees from time to time.
+Yoga is also a great stress reliever, a huge benefit in the corporate world.
+Many companies will welcome yoga training at their premises or even hold yoga retreats for employees occasionally.